edwardsoo-ss/func_prog/README.md

 * Real problem requires side effects
 * Not all problem can be easily modeled as pure functions
 * Performance; imperative solutions are sometimes more efficient for computer architecture we have
+* Most languages have some elements of functional programming

 # Some key concepts in functional programming found in Java and Groovy:
 ## First-class functions